-- 1) The Principal will notify the transportation supervisor in order that he may call all regular drivers to bring their buses to school for immediate dismissal. - Personnel from the Superintendent's Office will contact the local radio stations (WDLA, WZAD, WSUL, WJFF, WPDH) to make a public service announcement that school is closing. - 3) An all-call announcing the school closing will be made over the PA about one hour prior to dismissal.
-Children who need to telephone parents will then be given the opportunity to do so. - 4) When buses are ready, an announcement will be made over the PA that students should be dismissed and all bussed students are to report to their buses. - 5) Faculty and staff will be given instructions for leaving the building at the time of the one-hour warning. - 6) The Transportation Supervisor will, as soon as possible, inform the main office when all buses have returned.
-Office personnel will remain in the building until that communication has been received. - 7) While the buses are en route home, the clerical staff and the school nurse will spot check, by telephone, some of the parents in out-lying areas, alerting them to spread the word in their vicinity as to the emergency dismissal.

-- 8) Children who walk home will be dismissed immediately.
+- 1) The Principal will notify the transportation supervisor in order that he may call all regular drivers to bring their buses to school for immediate dismissal. - 2) Personnel from the Superintendent's Office will contact the local radio stations (WDLA, WZAD, WSUL, WJFF, WPDH) to make a public service announcement that school is closing. - 3) An automated "all call" will be made to inform all parents/guardians of the situation. - 4) When buses are ready, an announcement will be made over the PA that students should be dismissed and all bussed students are to report to their buses. - 5) Faculty and staff will be given instructions for leaving the building at the time of the one-hour warning. - 6) The Transportation Supervisor will, as soon as possible, inform the main office when all buses have returned.
+Office personnel will remain in the building until that communication has been received. - 7) While the buses are en route home, the clerical staff and the school nurse will spot check, by telephone, some of the parents in out-lying areas, alerting them to spread the word in their vicinity as to the emergency dismissal. - 8) Children who walk home will be dismissed immediately.
 As the number of children who walk home is small, supervision will not be necessary.
-All walkers live close enough to the school so that the pupil at the farthest point can be home in five minutes. - 9) Custodial staff will be alerted to the dismissal in order to take whatever steps are necessary to shut down the building. - 10) All staff members are expected to know and understand this plan.
+All walkers live close enough to the school so that the pupil at the farthest point can be home in five minutes. - 9) Custodial staff will be alerted to the dismissal in order to take whatever steps are necessary to shut down the building.

+10) All staff members are expected to know and understand this plan.
 Any questions should be directed to the Principal and/or Superintendent.